packit/status/archetypes/issues.md

 ---

 * TODO Edit the 'title' above.
 * TODO Edit the 'date' above.
-Set to the future when announcing an upcoming outage, set to the past if the outage has ongoing some time ago.
+  * set to the future when announcing an upcoming outage, or
+  * set to the past if the outage has already been ongoing for some time
 * TODO Remove or comment 'resolved' when announcing an upcoming outage.
 * TODO Edit the list of affected components (remove the ones which are not affected)